 - the focused scope of the business of CCT also means a manageable competency requirement for the Board such that the Board is able to manage the duties of a nominating committee; and

 - IDs form at least half of the Board and the Chairman is an ID, which demonstrate that the IDs play a substantive role, and assure the objectivity and independence of the decision making process concerning nomination.
-These also mitigate any concerns of conflict which can be managed by having the conflicted directors abstain from the decision making process.
+This also mitigates any concerns of conflict which can be managed by having the conflicted directors abstain from the decision making process.
 Further, conflict situations are less likely to arise in matters of nomination.

 The Board has adopted the following criteria and process for selecting, appointing and reappointing Directors and for reviewing the performance of Directors:

-- The Board will review the suitability of any candidates put forward by any director for appointment, having regard to the skills required and the skills represented on the Board and whether a candidate’s skills, knowledge and experience will complement the existing Board and whether he or she has sufficient time available to commit to his or her responsibilities as a director, and whether he or she is a fit and proper person for the office in accordance with the Guidelines on Fit and Proper Criteria issued by MAS (which require the candidate to be, among other things, competent, honest, to have integrity and be financially sound).
+- The Board reviews the suitability of any candidates put forward by any director for appointment, having regard to the skills required and the skills represented on the Board and whether a candidate's skills, knowledge and experience will complement the existing Board and whether he or she has sufficient time available to commit to his or her responsibilities as a director, and whether he or she is a fit and proper person for the office in accordance with the Guidelines on Fit and Proper Criteria issued by MAS (which require the candidate to be, among other things, competent, honest, to have integrity and be financially sound).

 - External consultants may be engaged from time to time to access a wide base of potential directors.